kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 ### Release decision

-The Release Manager and the Product Leadership decide to publish the release, based on the status and readiness of the developed functionality.
-The Release Manager communicates this decision before the release execution starts.
+The Release Manager and the Product Leadership decide to publish a release, based on its status, readiness and compliance of the developed functionality.
+If any issue is blocking the release, the Release Manager actively discusses the issue, implications and risks with the relevant developer(s), Product Owner and Release Engineer to make a decision to go/no-go.

 ### Release execution